Brain Aid Clinics

 • Potential Side Effects – Usually mild, such as headaches or scalp sensitivity, but should be discussed with a clinician.

+While many people benefit from standard medical and physical therapies, alternative options like TMS are emerging for those who have not found relief through conventional treatments.
 If you are considering TMS or other advanced pain management options, consult with a pain specialist, neurologist, or rehabilitation physician to determine the best approach for you.